bardic/openpbr/README.md

 # OpenPBR

 OpenPBR is software that makes creating PBR packs for Minecraft easier.
-It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick, Nvidia Texture tools and pngcrush to automatically create Height maps, Normal Maps and MER files.
+It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick create Height maps and MER files.

 This software also supports easily adding custom MER via a folder of PSDs that are exported to PNG during build.

-Packages produced by this project

-**REQUIRES MINECRAFT PREVIEW OR BETTER RENDER DRAGON**
+## PACKAGES PRODUCED BY THIS PROJECT REQUIRES MINECRAFT PREVIEW OR BETTER RENDER DRAGON

 Packages include:

 - Tweaked sky colors (UNDER CONSTRUCTION)
-- Emissive Ores
+- Emissive Ores (PBR only)
+- Outlined ores
 - Lighting Tweaks (UNDER CONSTRUCTION)
 - Hables tone-mapping
 - Vanilla Block Assets + Heightmaps and MER
-- Vanilla Block Assets + Normals and MER
 - Upscaling (UNDER CONSTRUCTION)

 ## Requirements